-The right to be engaged by the agency and staff in a courteous and respectful manner and to be free from psychological, physical, financial and other forms of abuse.
+The right to be engaged by the agency and staff in a courteous and respectful manner and to be free from physical, sexual, mental, emotional, verbal and financial abuse.

 We thought after the hospital he had gone as far as he could.
 But we were wrong.
 HIRO has brought him to a level of independence and socialization we never thought possible.”